 Baltimore-Washington Superconducting Magnetic Levitation Project

-The Superconducting Magnetic Levitation (SCMAGLEV) Project includes the construction and operation of a SCMAGLEV system between Baltimore, MD, and Washington, DC.
+The proposed Superconducting Magnetic Levitation (SCMAGLEV) Project includes the construction and operation of a SCMAGLEV system between Baltimore, MD, and Washington, DC.
 The SCMAGLEV Project features high-speed rail technology that runs on a grade-separated, fixed guideway powered by magnetic forces at speeds up to 311 miles per hour.
 This system does not operate on standard steel wheel railroad tracks and therefore requires a dedicated grade-separated guideway.
 The SCMAGLEV system guideway is either underground in deep tunnels or elevated on viaducts.

 The U.S. Permitting Dashboard is an online tool for Federal agencies, project sponsors, and interested members of the public to track the Federal government’s environmental review and authorization processes for large or complex infrastructure projects.
 The Dashboard is part of a government-wide effort to improve coordination, transparency, and accountability.
-A link to this project’s page on the Dashboard is below.
+A link to this Project’s page on the Dashboard is below.